31-Year-Old Pitcher – Tampa Bay Rays

 Signed a one-year, $1.5 million contract with the Rays in November 2013.
 Deal also includes up to $1.4 million in incentives.

-Oviedo (elbow) has agreed to a one-year deal with the Rays, Marc Topkin of the Tampa Bay Times reports.
+Oviedo (elbow) has been throwing regularly while awaiting clearance for his visa, Marc Topkin of the Tampa Bay Times reports.

 To instantly reveal our fantasy analysis of every player – including Juan Oviedo – simply subscribe now.

 |Career (View All)||MAJ||317||6||0||357.0||355||172||47||288||117||18||20||92||–||–||4.34||1.32|

 0 Games: Avg.
 0.0 IP/G